-“BREAK HARD RIGHT NOW!” the crew chief of the Marine Search & Rescue helicopter yelled over the radio.
-Up until that moment, the flight had been relatively uneventful as the crew of five flew along “fat, dumb and happy.”
-The weather was calm and non-threatening.
-Having executed the same routine several times a week, there was probably an underlying element of complacency, which added to the collective calm and benign behavior.
-The crew chief’s words were loud and abrupt and instantly shattered the calm.
-My response at the controls was an instinctive and immediate hard right turn.
-The crew chief continued… “Keep it coming sir…keep it coming… Ok, roll out!”
-Again, instructions with which I complied without hesitation.
-His final instructions, “Alright sir, descend about 500 feet now… ok, sir, that’s good, you can level off…alright, you’re good.
+“Break hard right now!” the crew chief of the search-and-rescue helicopter yelled over the radio.
+Until that moment, the flight had been relatively uneventful.
+The weather was good, and the five-person crew had executed this same routine several times a week.
+The crew chief’s words shattered the calm.
+The pilot’s response at the controls was an instinctive and immediate hard right turn.
+The crew chief continued, “Keep it coming, sir.
+Keep it coming.
+OK, roll out!”
+Again, the pilot complied without hesitation.
+“Alright, sir, descend about 500 feet,” the chief continued.
+“OK, sir, that’s good, you can level off.
 You’ve got it.”

-Good leaders, as they develop over time, will learn to embrace the opportunity to exercise their authority rather than fear it.
-Whether a corporate CEO, an Aircraft Commander, a Team Lead, a Coach or the Captain of a sports team, confident and effective leaders are not threatened by delegating their authority.
-Either explicitly or implicitly, good leaders develop an intuition in their people that encourages them to take charge and lead.
-This not only broadens the effectiveness of the overall team, but builds trust, innovative and timely thinking, intuitive decision-making, and effective and rapid responses from your team.
-In the final analysis, a good leader exercises authority by maintaining authority when and where appropriate, delegating authority when necessary, and naturally retaining authority at all times.
+As good leaders develop over time, they will learn to embrace the opportunity to exercise their authority.
+Confident and effective leaders are not threatened by delegating their authority.
+Either explicitly or implicitly, good leaders encourage their people to take charge and lead.
+This not only broadens the effectiveness of the overall team, but also builds trust, innovation, timely and intuitive decision-making, and effective and rapid responses from the team.
+In the final analysis, a good leader exercises authority by maintaining it when and where appropriate, delegating it when necessary, and ultimately retaining it at all times.

 Following are four best practices for exercising authority: